guldcoin/XCM/README.md

-# XCM
+# eguld
-X Coin Machines (XCM) are gift certificate tokens, issued by [TigoCTM](https://tigoctm.com).
+Eguld is a derivative of [guld](https://guld.io) for the Ethereum blockchain.
 The tokens use an [ERC20 standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) contract for deployment on the [Ethereum](https://ethereum.org) blockchain.
 The contract extends [Open Zeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) BurnableToken.

 ## Purpose

-Each XCM will have a redemption value of $10 (1.025-2x it's cost), when spent on TigoCTM products or services.
-TigoCTM will use the funds raised to develop and manufacture cryptography optimized machines, with built in hardware security modules.
-Machines will feature [guldOS](https://guld.io), the OS with built in blockchain, p2p file sharing and more.
-It is fair to say that XCM tokens are backed by hardware, though the hardware is produced after the corresponding token creation event.
+Each eguld token is burnable

 ## Lifecycle